- Tutorial 1

 Places are strictly limited and registrations will close by the close of business on Friday, 13 August 2020.

 To register, candidates will need to have completed the ARM course and email to firstname.lastname@example.org proof that they have passed the Module 2 online exemption test (or completed Module 2).
+For further information regarding the Module 2 online exemption test, please click here.

 Upon successful registration and receipt of payment, candidates will receive confirmation they are booked on the course.